 How Can You Buy Unclaimed Amazon Packages?

-Some sites that sell the unclaimed packages are massive marketplaces themselves with warehouses all around the US and Canada.
+Some sites that sell the unclaimed packages and Amazon returns are massive marketplaces themselves with warehouses all around the US and Canada.
 There's also talk around the internet about buying unclaimed amazon packages from places like Craigslist, Facebook marketplace and eBay, but my warning to you is, be wary.

 We're not talking about a few stray packages here, we're talking about large lots of unclaimed items or overstock merchandise hat may cost you a tidy four-figure sum or more.

 So if you're browsing online and you intend to buy Amazon unclaimed packages, make sure it's from a legitimate liquidation company website.

 Here's some of the more popular Amazon liquidation sites: